CandessCorrell/fitness-model/express-server/README.md

     - Returns all users
     - **NOTE** When we are ready, I will flesh this out to be able to return all users associated with a team, portfolio, etc.

-/weights/:result_id
+/weights
+  - POST
+    - Must provide a "result_id" (int), "category_id"(int) and "value"(int) in the request body to issue a POST request to this route.

+/weights/:id
   - GET
-    - Returns all data from the weights table associated with the supplied result_id.
+    - Returns all data from the weights table associated with the supplied result_id(int).
+  - PUT
+    - Must provide a "result_id" (int), "category_id"(int) and "value"(int) in the request body to issue a PUT request to this route.